Azure/bellhop/docs/README.md

     - You _can_ bring an existing resource group
     - Deployment will create a new resource group if one does not already exist
 - **System Assigned Managed Identity**
+    - Managed Identity for the Engine Function App will have the following permissions
+        - &lt;Reader&gt; on the target Subscription
+        - &lt;App Configuration Data Reader&gt; on the App Configuration resource
+        - &lt;Queue Data Message Sender&gt; on the Storage Account resource
-    - Managed Identity for the App Service Plan will have Contributor rights to the Subscription
+    - Managed Identity for the Scaler Function App will have the following permissions
+        - &lt;Contributor&gt; on the Subscription
-- **Azure Storage Account**
+- **Storage Account**
     - Storage for Azure Function App Files
     - Storage Queue for Function Trigger
-- **Azure App Service Plan**
+- **App Service Plan**
-    - Windows App Service Plan to host Function Apps
+    - Linux App Service Plan to host Function Apps
+        - Engine Function App (.NET Core)
         - Scaler Function App (PowerShell)
-            - Scaler modules
-        - Engine Function App (.NET)
-- **Zip Deploy Function Package**
+- **Docker Function & Scaler Containers**
-    - Deploy Function Zip packages to the Function Apps
+    - Engine & Scaler code is deployed via Docker containers from the'azurebellhop' DockerHub repo
-- **Azure Application Insights**
+- **Application Insights**
-    - App Insights for App Service Plan
+    - Application Insights for the above App Service Plan

 ### Security considerations
 For the purpose of this project we have not integrated a complete set of security features into Bellhop.
 This solution is currently in an alpha phase and is not hardened from a security aspect.
 To use this service in a production deployment it is recommended to review the following documentation from Azure.
 It walks though best practices on securing Azure Functions: